steeley21/Backlogr/docs/README_API.md

 - Keep JWT keys, IGDB secrets, and connection strings out of tracked config files.
 - Use **User Secrets** for local development.
-- Production secrets should move to Azure configuration / Key Vault.
+- Production secrets belong in Azure configuration.
 - Avatar handling is URL-only for now.
 - No file upload/storage is implemented yet.
 - Test authentication uses a header-driven fake auth handler only in the test host.